-Migraine triggers may not be as strong as you thinkJanuary 23rd, 2013 in Diseases, Conditions, Syndromes
+Migraine triggers may not be as strong as you thinkJanuary 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new study suggests that triggers for migraine with aura may not be as strong as some people think.
 The research is published in the January 23, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology.
 Auras that occur with migraine include visual disturbances, with symptoms such as flashing lights or wavy lines.